 The top cities in Tanzania are Arusha, Dar es Salaam, Moshi, and Stone Town, click for more information

 Top places to travel to on a Tanzania trip

 Mount Kilimanjaro, on the northern Tanzania border with Kenya, has become a major destination for mountaineers and trekkers from around the world.
 It is located near the town of Moshi and is a protected area carefully regulated for climbers to enjoy.
 The mountain’s ecosystems are as strikingly beautiful as they are varied and diverse.
 There are six routes officially sanctioned for climbing Mount Kilimanjaro and two routes used for descent.
-The Marangu Route is considered the easiest route and the climb to the summit takes 5 or 6 days.
+The Marangu Route has considered the easiest route and the climb to the summit take 5 or 6 days.
 The Machame Route is known as the most beautiful route and takes 6 to 7 days.
 Everyone, from seasoned trekkers to first-time enthusiasts can scale this snowy peak on a Tanzania tour.

 For more information on Mount Kilimanjaro, click here